 But here’s the thing: if this stuff was easy, I would have never got into it because complexity creates opportunity.
 I like learning and I enjoy solving problems so this is a lot of fun.
 In the process I learned more than during my entire physics PhD … how cool is that?

-How you get started depends entirely on your skills and preferences but allow me to give you some recommendations.
+How to start depends on your skills and experience, but here are some recommendations.

 First of all, find the lowest commission broker you can.
 Commissions are the single biggest killer of an otherwise good strategy.
 One basis point (1 percent of 1 percent) does not sound like much but each extra basis point of commission that is added to your trade brings you into entirely different trading regimes.
 More commission means you have to wait longer to exit, your strategies are riskier and less consistent.

 Second, don’t try to automate everything right away.
 Semi-automated strategies are actually really cool.
 What that means is that your machine supplies you with the signals and you carry out the execution by hand (provided that you are not executing 46 trades per second).
 To implement good automated execution strategies is actually quite tricky.
 What do you do when your trade does not get filled?
 Or it gets partially filled?
 Or you cannot exit at the price you want?
 Or you see that it might get filled soon, so is it ok to wait for a little while?
 Or do you want to cancel straight away.
 If you have done this by hand before it is much easier to develop something that accounts for all the scenarios you might encounter.

 With semi-automated systems, if you stoically follow what your strategy tells you to do, it can work well, since you don’t have to worry about also watching the market at the same time.
 We all know the guys with 6 screens in front of them trying to make sense of what happens in the market – I have never seen a more anxious, sleep-deprived and adrenaline-ridden group of people than those.
 Often, they don’t even have a strategy and just react to what they think is rational.